Authenticity for the AI Era

 Try the concept in 60 seconds

-- Seal it and download the sealed result.
+- Seal it and download the result.

 - Make a small edit and re-verify to see verification fail.